exercism/problem-specifications/exercises/target/description.md

 [Darts](https://en.wikipedia.org/wiki/Darts) is a game where players throw darts to a [target](https://en.wikipedia.org/wiki/Darts#/media/File:Darts_in_a_dartboard.jpg).

-In our particular instance of the game, the target rewards with 4 different amount of points, depending on where the dart lands:
+In our particular instance of the game, the target rewards with 4 different amounts of points, depending on where the dart lands:

 * If the dart lands outside the target, player earns no points (0 points).
 * If the dart lands in the outer circle of the target, player earns 1 point.